 New Superfund taxes would not increase the scope or pace of cleanup.

 New Superfund taxes would conflict with Congressional efforts to increase U.S. jobs and President Obama’s goal of doubling U.S. exports.
 Superfund taxes would give foreign competitors—who don’t pay the tax—a competitive advantage, resulting in the loss of U.S. market share, chemical facility closures and fewer American jobs.

-U.S. chemical makers employ nearly 800,000 Americans and support nearly seven million American jobs.
+U.S. chemical makers employ over 800,000 Americans and support nearly six million American jobs.
 Congress must reject the reimposition of Superfund taxes.

 Learn more about federal tax policy.